joemasilotti/bridge-components/README.md

 #### 2. Register the Stimulus controllers

-Register the Stimulus controllers after starting your Stimulus application.
+Register the Stimulus controllers after starting your Stimulus application:

-Register all the available controllers:

 ```javascript
 import { Application } from "@hotwired/stimulus"